How many quantum gates do gauge theories require?: CNOT -cost lower bound of simulating Pauli strings

 \section{{ CNOT}-cost lower bound of simulating Pauli strings}

-In this appendix, we elaborate on the $\mathcal{O}(N)$ lower bound estimate of { CNOT} cost claimed in Sec.~\ref{sec:compile}, where $N$ is the number of Pauli strings for a given Hamiltonian.
-To do so, we argue that at least one { CNOT} is required between the rotation gates for simulating diagonal $e^{-\mathrm{i}\phi_iP_i}$ and $e^{-\mathrm{i}\phi_jP_j}$ sequentially, for $j\neq i$ and with $P_i$ and $P_j$ each consisting of at least two nontrivial factors, as prescribed in Sec.~\ref{sec:ordering-cluster-elements}.
+In this appendix, we elaborate on the $\mathcal{O}(\mathcal{N})$ lower bound estimate of { CNOT} cost in simulating a diagonal Hamiltonian (See Sec.~\ref{sec:random-hamiltonian}), where $\mathcal{N}$ is the number of Pauli strings in its expansion.
+This lower bound applies to methods that utilize { CNOT} conjugations to reduce a Pauli string into an one-qubit operator, as described at the beginning of step 5 in Sec.~\ref{sec:algo}.
+We argue that at least one { CNOT} is required between the rotation gates for simulating diagonal $\exp(\mathrm{i}\phi_iP_i)$ and $\exp(\mathrm{i}\phi_jP_j)$ sequentially, for $j\neq i$ and with $P_i$ or $P_j$ consisting of at least two nontrivial factors.
 Here, the only restriction on the phases $\phi_i$ and $\phi_j$ is that they cannot both be equal to odd integer multiples of $\pi$.

 Since $P_i$ and $P_j$ are diagonal, they may contain only factors $I$ (trivial) and $Z$ (non-trivial).
-Let $\omega\left[P_i\right]$ be the number of non-trivial factors in $P_i$, or equivalently the Hamming weight of a $n$-digit binary string representation of $P_i$ (i.e., $\omega[I]=0$ and $\omega[Z]=1$).
-In addition, let $\Gamma_i$ be a sequence of { CNOT} conjugations needed to simulate $P_i$.
-We will prove that $\Gamma_i\neq \Gamma_j$, implying the existence of at least 1 { CNOT} gate that may not be canceled when implementing $P_i$ and $P_j$ in sequence.
+Let $\omega\left[P_i\right]$ be the number of non-trivial factors in $P_i$, or equivalently the Hamming weight of $P_i$ (i.e., $\omega[I]=0$ and $\omega[Z]=1$).
+In addition, let $C_i$ be a product of { CNOT} gates whose conjugation of $P_i$ reduces to a string of Hamming weight 1.
+We will prove that $C_i\neq C_j$, implying the existence of at least one { CNOT} gate that may not be canceled when implementing $P_i$ and $P_j$ in sequence.

-We can readily observe that $\Gamma_i \neq \Gamma_j$ if $\omega\left[P_i\right] \neq \omega\left[P_j\right]$, as this assumption implies that $\Gamma_i$ and $\Gamma_j$ are sequences of different lengths.
-Therefore, we turn our focus to the case $\omega\left[P_i\right] = \omega\left[P_j\right]=k\geq2$, for which we will prove $\Gamma_i\neq\Gamma_j$ by induction on $k$.
+We can readily observe that $C_i \neq C_j$ if $\omega\left[P_i\right] \neq \omega\left[P_j\right]$, as this assumption implies that $C_i$ and $C_j$ are sequences of different lengths.
+Therefore, we turn our focus to the case $\omega\left[P_i\right] = \omega\left[P_j\right]=k\geq2$, for which we will prove $C_i\neq C_j$ by induction on $k$.